 The bears of the Alps are also under the threat of extinction (Italy itself is also importing bears from Slovenia), Austrian bears were scarily regressing in the only last year, and the only bear crossing into Germany was shot.

-Greek bears are also endangered, party with important fires which destroy their habitat every summer.
-Only the bears of Dinaric Alps are remaining.
+Greek bears are also endangered, party with important fires that destroy their habitat every summer.
+Only the bears of the Dinaric Alps are remaining.

 The north end of the Dinaric Alps, in the Snežnik range in Slovenia, has the particularity to host a particularly high population, sometimes problematic.

 Every year, a certain quota of bears is to be shot, just because they are too numerous to depend all of the same place, and hungry bears tend to look for what they need near human habitat, as soon as they cannot find it in their natural environment.

 Why do so many bears concentrate in Sneznik?
 I once read that this was partly due to some populations coming from areas more south (Croatia, Bosnia), who escaped... the noise of the human war of Yougoslavia in the '90s....

 If some other SP members have some precisions about this fact I'd be glad to make it more accurate.

 Croatia also hosts a lot of bears in this area, but it appeared that Croatian bears were more often a carrier of the virus of the rage.
 Slovenian authorities and nature monitoring also appeared to be from far the most competent in bear-capturing and the keenest in "exporting" some bears (and then deducing them from the hunting quotas), in order to contribute to the saving of bears in other endangered parts of Europe.
 In all points of view, a very wise philosophy.

 Slovenian bears were then chosen.
 The captured bears were first shot by a weapon charged with some soporific product.
 Then, the bear was placed in a cage into a quick land-rover, ready to drive all at once the 2000km between Snežnik and the Ariège..